 • Clean separation of business and personal finances

-• Full visibility of all income streams
+• Full visibility over all income streams

 • Regular review of business structure